 Florida’s a sunny place for shady people.
 There are sharks, there are dolphins, and then there’s tuna.
 So speak, be aware, and try to be careful about who you partner with.

 Matt: Like you said, it can be hard to know a relationship or partnership will fail.
-Are there certain questions you can ask, or things you can do ahead of time to see how they would react to stressful business situations?
+Should you ask certain questions, or things you can do ahead of time to see how they would react to stressful business situations?

 Marvin: If you’re the founder and you’re thinking about bringing in a partner, be really careful about allocating equity, be really stingy with equity, and make sure that you have really good lawyers to help with the vesting schedules.

-It’s like having a prenup in a marriage.
-If it works out, great, but you have to plan for the worst.
+It’s, in essence, like having a prenup in a marriage.
+If it works out, great, but you ultimately have to plan for the worst.
 If you have a bad experience with a co-founder and you have to get rid of them, you don’t want them camping out on your cap table.

 Check references, and check references on the references.
 Those are the most important ones.
-A lot of the time, people will get friendlies to take calls on their behalf, and you can usually tell that it’s not genuine.
-So, if you know they were at a company for a while, go find people that you know were there at the same time, and try to cross-check them.
-Talk to every elementary school teacher.
-Ask them, “Was Johnny a bully in school?”
+People frequently get friendlies to take calls on their behalf, and you can usually tell that it’s not genuine.
+So, if you know they worked at a company for a while, go find people that you know worked there at the same time, and try to cross-check them.
+In fact, talk to every elementary school teacher.
+Ask them, “Did Johnny bully people in school?”
 Those kind of things.

-Roxanne: Given that you’ve been in Tampa for a long time, have you noticed a positive shift in terms of qualified tech talent?
+Roxanne: Given that you’ve lived in Tampa for a long time, have you noticed a positive shift in terms of qualified tech talent?

-Marvin: In my experience, there has always been super talented people here.
+Marvin: In my experience, super talented people have always worked here.
 I think you just have to know who the network is, and who the connectors are.
-I’ve always heard that it’s hard to find tech talent here but I’ve never had a problem.
+I’ve always heard that it’s hard to find tech talent here, but that hasn’t been a problem for me.
 When I started Kinetoscope, we brought a bunch of really talented people down from CMU in Pittsburgh, and they’re all still around here.

 Roxanne: Do you see a lot of our talent leaving?

 Marvin: I think it’s really the idea of remote work that doesn’t mean anything anymore.
 It’s just work.
 You can live here and work for a company somewhere else.
 You might have to travel quarterly or every six months to go have an all-hands meeting with the team or something, but with Slack, Zoom, and Google Hangouts, good developers want to live where they’re happy.
-A lot of times, it’s based on family decisions.
+In any event, it’s often based on family decisions.
 Live where you’re happy.

-I think Tampa’s being discovered more by other companies that are relocating here from the Bay area.
+I think Tampa’s being discovered more by other companies that relocate here from the Bay area.
 It’s just gotten so expensive out there, so competitive for talent, the cost of living, everything’s ridiculous.

-Roxanne: There was an article that came out a little bit ago where I think $120,000 is considered poverty there now.
+Roxanne: An article recently came out that states $120,000 is considered poverty there now.